 No Free Advertising

 Remember the days when you could head over to social media, advertise your latest sale, event, or interesting business announcement and you actually got a response from people?
 Those days are gone.
-Organic reach (social media term meaning you didn’t pay for advertising) on Facebook is down below 3% according to aand people expect that number to go even lower.
+Organic reach (social media term meaning you didn’t pay for advertising) on Facebook is down below 3% according to a March study and people expect that number to go even lower.
 To put it in context, if you have 1,000 followers on your page, expect for about 30 people to see your posts unless you pay for it.
 Twitter and Instagram are a little better but the takeaway is the same.

 Strategy: If you want to reach people on social media with an advertising post for your business, set aside some money for social media advertising.